Yaswithai5/heart-disease-prediction/README.md

 ```text
 media/heart-disease-dataset.csv
 ```
 ## Model Files

-The trained machine learning model and scaler are included in the project:
+The trained machine learning model and scaler are included in the project.

 ```text
 best_model.pkl
 scaler.pkl
 ```
 ## Future Improvements

 - Improve the user interface